meissasoft/qt-web/README.md

 ## Description

-This "qt-project" is a Django REST framework project with the root directory named "qt-web" for virtual env.
-It contains the main root directory named "userauth" and one app directory named "account"
+"The "qt-project" is a highly organized Django REST framework project, with the root directory named "qt-web."
+It features two key applications: the root app, "userauth," and an additional app, "account," designed specifically for user login, signup, and CRUD operations."
 ## Prerequisites

 * Python 3.10